4ureliek/MAF_parsing/README.md

 MAF_parsing_freeze_PNAS2017
 =====
-This folder contains the code used in the publication:
+This folder contains the code used in [this publication:](http://www.pnas.org/content/114/8/E1460)

-Kapusta, Suh & Feschotte (2017) PNAS (doi: 10.1073/pnas.1616702114)
+`Kapusta, Suh & Feschotte (2017) PNAS doi: 10.1073/pnas.1616702114`

 MAF_microdel.pl v4.0 gives identical results, but is WAY easier to run.

 MAFmicrodel
 =====
 From a multi species alignment in maf format and a newick tree, this script outputs microdeletions (1 to 30nt) of the various branches.

-See its own README for more details:
+See its own README for more details

 maf_get_large_indels.pl
 =====